 Building Better Credit for the Future

-While predatory lenders are never the only option for people with bad credit, having good credit definitely expands your loan options.
-Good credit takes time to build, and it can be especially difficult to climb out of a bad credit situation if it’s due to financial mistakes from the past.
+While predatory lenders are not the only option for people with bad credit, having good credit expands your loan options.
+Good credit takes time to build, and it can be difficult to climb out of a bad credit situation if it’s due to financial mistakes from the past.
 In that sense, bad credit is worse than no credit, but no credit shouldn't be confused with good credit.
 While having no credit may mean a clean slate in terms of your financial reputation, it still means you could have a hard time getting a loan in an emergency.
 If you have no credit you need to start building better credit to receive the loans with the lowest interest rates and fees for when you need cash in the future.